A silver gelatin dry plate glass negative in landscape format.

 Launched in 2022, the three-year project was developed in partnership by Powerhouse, Magnitude.io and the NSW Department of Education, with support from the Deep Green Biotech Hub labs at the University of Technology Sydney, Fizzics Education and Space Tango.

-The Powerhouse-1 mission launch aboard SpaceX-31 is scheduled for 1.29pm AEDT on Tuesday 5 November 2024 (9.29pm on 4 November in Florida) from Launch Complex 39A at NASA’s Kennedy Space Center in Florida.
+The Powerhouse-1 mission launch aboard SpaceX-31 lifted off at 1.29pm AEDT on Tuesday 5 November 2024 (9.29pm on 4 November in Florida) from Launch Complex 39A at NASA’s Kennedy Space Center in Florida.

-‘While the timing of the launch could shift up to the last minute, if all proceeds to plan Australians may see the rocket in the western sky around an hour after liftoff,’ Geoff Wyatt, Education program producer, Powerhouse said.
+‘While the timing of the launch could shift up to the last minute, if all proceeds to plan Australians may see the rocket in the western sky around an hour after liftoff,’ Geoff Wyatt, Education program producer, Powerhouse said ahead of the launch.

 ‘It will look like a small smudgy cloud gradually rising higher and higher into the sky.
 Although SpaceX-31’s engines will have long stopped by this time, vented rocket fuel can glow as it interacts with the upper atmosphere.